maxmaxmax512/School-Analysis/README.md

 After reviewing the district test scores for Maria and the school board, we discovered that the 9th grade math and reading test scores from Thomas High School appear to have been altered.
 As a result, we need to go back through the data and replace the Thomas High School ninth grade test scores with NaN values.
 After we remove those values, we need to redo our district analysis without the Thomas High School ninth grade scores.

+While the project syllabus calls for the use of bulleted lists and images throughout the analysis report, our analysts believe that embedding tables within the GitHub markup provides the most detailed and useful reference for the client.

 ## Results
 ### How is the district summary affected?
 The District Summary included the following fields (columns):*'Total Schools', 'Total Students', 'Total Budget', 'Average Math Score','Average Reading Score', '% Passing Math', '% Passing Reading','% Overall Passing'.* Of these fields, all of the values specific to student scores changed after we removed the ninth grade test scores from Thomas High School.
 Specifically, the values changed from these initial values to these modified values: